intel/ai-reference-models/quickstart/language_modeling/tensorflow/bert_large/inference/cpu/bfloat16/README.md

 The BERT Large BFloat16 inference model container includes the scripts and libraries needed to run BERT Large BFloat16 inference.
-To run one of the quickstart scripts using this container, you'll need to provide volume mounts for the, dataset, and an output directory where log files will be written.
+To run one of the quickstart scripts using this container, you'll need to provide volume mounts for the dataset and an output directory where log files will be written.

 The snippet below shows how to run a quickstart script:
 ```